A punctuation primer

 Lynne Truss, in Eats, Shoots & Leaves: “[Quotation marks are] sometimes used by fastidious writers as a kind of linguistic rubber glove, distancing them from vulgar words or clichés they are too refined to use in the normal way.”

-When material is removed from the beginning or the middle of a sentence, Canada, mexico, india, three dots are used; when material is removed from the end of a sentence, the three dots follow a period.
-In some publications this looks like this: [. …], Soma duration.
+When material is removed from the beginning or the middle of a sentence, three dots are used; when material is removed from the end of a sentence, the three dots follow a period.
+In some publications this looks like this: [. …].
 In other publications the four dots are evenly spaced.

-An ellipsis in dialogue, when a speaker either abruptly stops or is interrupted; here, Buy no prescription Soma online, dashes are preferred over (because nothing is actually deleted).
+An ellipsis in dialogue—when a speaker either abruptly stops or is interrupted—is actually indicated by dashes (because nothing is actually deleted).
 Example:

 “Out of the kitchen and on to your homework,” her mother said.

-Lynne Truss, in Eats, buy cheap Soma, Shoots & Leaves: “The ellipsis is the black hole of the punctuation universe, surely, Discount Soma, into which no right-minded person would willingly be sucked.”
+Lynne Truss, in Eats, Shoots & Leaves: “The ellipsis is the black hole of the punctuation universe, surely, into which no right-minded person would willingly be sucked.”

-The AP gives this “memory aide:” the apostrophe usually is not used if for or by rather than of would be appropriate in the longer form: a radio band for citizens, a college for teachers, a request by the Teamsters, Soma pharmacy, a guide for writers.
-An s is required, Buy generic Soma, however, when a term involves a plural word that does not end in s: a children’s hospital, a people’s republic, the Young Men’s Christian Association.
+The AP gives this “memory aide:” the apostrophe usually is not used if for or by rather than of would be appropriate in the longer form: a radio band for citizens, a college for teachers, a request by the Teamsters, a guide for writers.
+An s is required, however, when a term involves a plural word that does not end in s: a children’s hospital, a people’s republic, the Young Men’s Christian Association.

 The hyphen (-)

-NOTE: We do not use hypens with –ly adverbs when they appear in compound modifiers.
-But watch out: some nouns (friendly) end in –ly and if they are part of a compound they need to be hyphenated: the friendly-fire accident.
+NOTE: We do not use hyphens with –ly adverbs when they appear in compound modifiers.
+But watch out: some nouns (friendly) end in –ly, and if they are part of a compound, they need to be hyphenated: the friendly-fire accident.

 John Benbow (once stylebook editor of the Oxford University Press): “If you take hyphens seriously, you will surely go mad.”